jasonwert/dotfiles/README.md

-# dotfiles
+# jasonwert dotfiles

-These are the configuration files for my modified crunchbang system.
+These are the configuration files for my modified crunchbang/openbox Debian system.
-Most of these are stolen from other people and modified
+Most of these are stolen from other people and modified.